GeorgeWilliamStrong/forge/README.md

 </a>

 ## What Forge isn't for
-Currently, Forge only supports two-dimensional modelling as it was designed for experimental prototyping.
+Currently, Forge only supports two-dimensional modelling as it was designed for rapid experimental prototyping.
 Extending the codes to three-dimensional modelling is trivial in principle, although multi-GPU support has not yet been implemented.